3.Accounting Policies and Valuation Principles

 Property, plant and equipment

 Property, plant and equipment are carried at the cost of acquisition or construction and depreciated by the straight-line method over the expected useful life.
 An impairment loss is recognized in addition if an asset’s recoverable amount falls below its carrying amount.
+Right-of-use assets recognized in accordance with IFRS 16 (Leases) are also included in property, plant and equipment.

 If the construction phase or manufacturing process of property, plant or equipment extends over a period of 12 months or more, the interest incurred on borrowed capital up to the date of completion is capitalized as part of the cost of acquisition or construction in accordance with IAS 23 (Borrowing Costs).